 Although we have made huge strides in HIV prevention and treatment, there is still a great need for testing, counseling, and care.

 Red Dress Party San Diego was founded and is presented by Think Red Project, Inc., a registered 501(c)(3) non-profit organization.
 It’s mission is two-fold: to plan, promote and produce events that raise funds and awareness for the local HIV/AIDS community, as well as to activate a new generation of philanthropists, those who want to do something both feel-good and fun-loving.
 We are a group of concerned and engaged volunteers that are serious about fundraising and serious about fun.

 The San Diego HIV Funding Collaborative (SDHFC) is a program established in 1990 by a group of local funders and community members concerned with the impact of HIV/AIDS on the San Diego region.
 Its mission is to raise, leverage and collaboratively allocate private funds in order to reduce the impact of HIV in the San Diego region.

-The SDHFC currently supports the following organizations, all of which are non-profit organizations that are heavily involved in serving the San Diego HIV/AIDS communities:
+As of 2020, the SDHFC currently supports the following organizations, all of which are non-profit organizations that are heavily involved in serving the San Diego HIV/AIDS communities: